grip-framework/grip-next/README.md

 ## Features

-The Ricr web framework emphasise on type safety.
+The Gripen web framework emphasise on type safety.
 By defining expected types for requests and responses, it also provides documentation.

 - Safe by returning an error at startup if routes conflict
 - Automatic cast of requests and responses with defined types